Wind in Babies – How Common It Is and How You Can Help

 3. Which Burping Positions Are the Best?

-4. Why Does Wind in Babies Cause Pain & Discomfort to a Baby?
+4. Why Does Wind in Babies Cause Pain & Discomfort?

-As a baby’s digestive system is not fully developed, it may cause wind or gas build up in his tummy.
-The trapped wind causes pressure, bloating and swelling in your baby’s tummy.
-All of this may lead to extreme discomfort and pain in babies.
-However, as your baby grows, his digestive system starts functioning effectively.
+The reason for colic is not fully understood, but it may cause wind or gas build up in a baby’s tummy.
+The trapped wind causes pressure, bloating, and swelling in the tummy.
+All of this may lead to extreme discomfort and pain.
+However, as your baby grows, his digestive system will start functioning effectively, thereby avoiding the problem of trapped gas or wind.

-Wind in babies is a very common problem and you can control it by following some of our above-mentioned suggestions.
+Wind in babies is a very common problem, and you can control it by following some of our above-mentioned suggestions, and talking to your paediatrician when required.